boss507104/CSC-HPC-Guide/python-environment/machine-learning-environment.md

 ### Deliberately Refresh All Compatible Versions

-Create and activate the temporary resolver environment as described above, then run:
+Create and activate the temporary resolver as described above, then run:

 ```bash
 uv pip compile \